ilieadrian/articlePreviewComponent/README.md

 <h3>Installation</h3>

-To run the project locally:
+To run the project locally :

   1. Clone the repository: